ThoughtWorks-SEA/developer-training/docs/javascript/values-types.md

 console.log("5" + 1); // 51
 ```

-JavaScript will sliently convert the types when an operator is applied to the "wrong" type.
+JavaScript will silently convert the types when an operator is applied to the "wrong" type.

 This is **type coercion**.